 Mobile phones have become part of our daily life and have become an indispensable element in our day-to.day.
 The penetration rate of smartphones continues to increase; in the case of Spain, the market share stands at 92%, surpassing the European average, 56% of users use their terminal to buy products online and 40% say they hire services on their mobile.

 Taking this data into consideration, it is clear that betting on digital customer onboarding solutions is an interesting opportunity for banks.
 However, the increasing use of mobile devices is neither the main nor the only reason for institutions to offer customers the purchase of products and services through digital channels.
-These are the main reasons banks have to focus on mobile identity verification:

 - It’s much more effective and imposes less friction than Knowledge-Based Authentication (KBA).